SeaAroundUs/fluff/public/wp-content/plugins/wp-super-cache/readme.txt

 See the [WP Super Cache homepage](http://ocaoimh.ie/wp-super-cache/) for further information.
 [Developer documentation](http://ocaoimh.ie/wp-super-cache-developers/) is also available for those who need to interact with the cache or write plugins.

+There's a [GIT repository](https://github.com/Automattic/wp-super-cache) too if you want to contribute a patch.

 The [changelog](http://svn.wp-plugins.org/wp-super-cache/trunk/Changelog.txt) is a good place to start if you want to know what has changed since you last downloaded the plugin.

 Interested in translating WP Super Cache to your language?
 Grab the [development version](http://downloads.wordpress.org/plugin/wp-super-cache.zip) where you will find an up to date wp-super-cache.pot.
 Send any translation files to donncha @ ocaoimh.ie and thank you!